lightningd-config – Lightning daemon configuration file¶

 pid-file=PATH Specify pid file to write to.

-log-level=LEVEL What log level to print out: options are io, debug, info, unusual, broken.
+log-level=LEVEL[:SUBSYSTEM] What log level to print out: options are io, debug, info, unusual, broken.
+If SUBSYSTEM is supplied, this sets the logging level for any subsystem containing that string.
+Subsystems include:

 log-prefix=PREFIX Prefix for log lines: this can be customized if you want to merge logs with multiple daemons.